Looney Tunes Cartoons: Production

-On July 22, 2022, it was announced that a Halloween special titled Bugs Bunny’s Howl-O-Skreem Spooktacula and a new season will be released.
+On July 22, 2022, it was announced that a Halloween special titled Bugs Bunny's Howl-O-Skreem Spooktacula and a new season would be released.
 The special was released on September 29, 2022.

-On November 22, 2022, Browngardt announced that the production was finally finished, with 209 shorts produced.
+On November 22, 2022, Browngardt announced that production was finally finished, with 209 shorts produced.
 More episodes were confirmed to release in 2023.

+The rest of the fifth season premiered on April 6, 2023.

+On June 16, 2023, a stop-motion short titled "Daffy in Wackyland" was announced to premiere at the Annecy International Animation Film Festival on the following day.

+The final season was released on July 27, 2023.

+On September 21, 2023, an event in celebration of Warner Bros.'
+100th anniversary was announced to take place at the Animation Is Film Festival on October 22, which includes a Q&A and screenings of "Daffy in Wackyland" and several unreleased shorts.

+On June 13, 2024, "Daffy in Wackyland" was released on Max as a bonus episode of season six.